kevinconway/gogen/README.md

     If the concrete type given in a rewrite rule is prefixed with an `*` then a pointer type will be used.

+*   -rewrite "T=pkg.Name"

+    If the concrete type has a package prefix then the resulting code will correctly select the type from the target package.
+However, the rewrite will not change import statements or add new ones.
+It is recommended to use something like `goimports` to correct any missing or excess import statements after rewrites.

 *   -package newname

     The package option causes the renderer to set a custom package name in all files rendered.
 By default, the original package name is reused.